nodeGame/nodegame-client/README.md

 ### API

-For an uncomplete API documentation see the docs folder.
+For an incomplete API documentation see the docs folder.
 You can generate HTML documentation using the make.js file in the bin folder.

 	node bin/make.js doc